nola-a/okgit/README.md

 Let's suppose our repo
 ![Scheme](images/restore1.png)

-And we want to restore the repo how it looked like when it was in C2, all necessary is running the following commands:
+And we want to restore the repo to the C2 commit using the following commands:
 ```bash
 $ git rm -rf *
 $ git checkout C2 . #note the dot at the end of git checkout